 This phase of Project assessment allowed Reward’s Project team to accurately define the estimated capital and operating costs for the Project by obtaining competitive, detailed quotes on critical areas such as infrastructure development, pond construction, halite and crude potash harvesting and product logistics.

 A detailed Pre-Feasibility Study (“PFS”) was completed in May 2018 by CPC Project Design (“CPC”) and subsequently updated with further enhancements later that year.
-The results of the PFS vindicated Reward’s confidence in progressing the Project, as the results demonstrated that Lake Disappointment could become one of the largest, longest life brine SOP producers in the world outside of China.
+The results of the PFS vindicated Reward’s confidence in progressing the Project, as the results demonstrated that Kumpupintil Lake could become one of the largest, longest life brine SOP producers in the world outside of China.

 The choice of Port Hedland as the Project’s preferred export port is also important, as it places its product within easy reach of the major SOP growth markets of South-East Asia and (in the future) India.
-The east coast of Africa, Europe and even the west coast of the USA, are also not discounted as potential markets for Lake Disappointment’s environmentally sustainable, premium quality, organically certifiable sulphate of potash fertiliser which will be produced predominantly by using abundant, renewable solar energy.
+The east coast of Africa, Europe and even the west coast of the USA, are also not discounted as potential markets for Kumpupintil Lake’s environmentally sustainable, premium quality, organically certifiable sulphate of potash fertiliser which will be produced predominantly by using abundant, renewable solar energy.

 There is also the potential to produce other products as the brine contains excess sulphate and a similar amount of magnesium (to potassium) as well as an abundance of sodium chloride (salt).